-Ryder came with me on Valentine’s Day to my popping class.
-I’m injured so rather than popping, my movements were more like oh… a fish in a bucket using the last of it’s energy to make itself comfortable before it dies.
+My popping class fell on Valentine’s Day.
+I’m injured so rather than popping, my movements were more like oh… a fish in a bucket using the last of its energy to make itself comfortable before it dies.
 But that’s more movement than usual at least.
 I’ve been coming to class and sitting against a wall, silently crying into my fitness and dance goals notebook while I watch my classmates be badasses.
 I digress.
-After popping class we hopped in my car and headed to the Independent Bar in Deep Ellum for the one year anniversary dance battle.
-Little jokes about the “YEAH!
-YEAH!” were made all night long.
-As I suspected he would, Ryder had a great time.
-We left there at 1 AM and got home at 2 AM like freaking teenagers.
+After popping class I hopped in my car and headed to the Independent Bar in Deep Ellum for the one year anniversary dance battle.
+I left there at 1 AM and got home at 2 AM like a freaking teenager.

-I asked Ryder what he thought, who his favorite dancers were, and what dance styles he liked on our way home.
-My husband, ever the analyzing observer, remarked that he didn’t expect the battles to be as aggressive as they were.
-I initially felt that way too but maybe I’ve become a little desensitized.
+I initially felt that the battles were too agressive but maybe I’ve become a little desensitized.
 I remember thinking, “Is that really necessary?
 What about good sportsmanship?”
 Let me explain.
 When a dancer is on the floor they may choose to provoke their opponent by miming something obscene or actually pushing, stealing their hat, or otherwise intruding on their space.
 There is sometimes a lot of posturing and glaring, maybe even words exchanged.
 Then after the judges choose the winner everyone hugs.
 Probably some fake hugs in there but much of the time the dancers who are battling each other are friends and the “battle” part of dance battle is simply theater.
 Part of me doesn’t want to know about the real drama but maybe I should be informed so I don’t spread any mistruths.

 Don’t let that spoil your impression of the battles though.
 All in all it’s a really good time.
 The crowd goes nuts when a dancer brings their best and everyone screams when a dancer’s moves synchronize with the music.
 Ending with a very slick, highly corporate sponsored b-boy showcase.
 Enjoy!